jorgebucaran/hyperapp/docs/api/app.md

 ### `dispatch:`

 A [Dispatch Initializer](../architecture/dispatch.md#dispatch-initializer) that can create a [custom dispatch function](../architecture/dispatch.md#custom-dispatching) to use instead of the default dispatch.
+Mainly used for middleware and debugging.

 <br/>

 ### Instrumentation

 `app()` returns the [dispatch](../architecture/dispatch.md) function your app uses.
-This can be handy if you want to [control your app externally](#usage-within-non-hyperapp-projects).
+This can be handy if you want to control your app externally.
+Calling `dispatch` with no arguments frees the app's resources and runs any running subscriptions cleanup functions.

 <br/>